mabogunje/yorudi/README.md

 # Yòrúdí
 #### A Standardized & Downloadable Comprehensive Yoruba Multilingual Dictionary

-The Yorudi project aims to compile a complete multi-lingual lexical database with Yoruba as the pivot language.
+The Yòrúdí project aims to compile a complete multi-lingual lexical database with [Yoruba](http://en.wikipedia.org/wiki/Yoruba_language) as the pivot language.
 The project is modelled after the [CC-CEDICT project](http://cc-cedict.org/wiki/) by Paul Andrew Denisowski which was itself modeled on the highly successful [EDICT project](http://www.csse.monash.edu.au/~jwb/edict.html) by Jim Breen.
 The former being a Chinese-English Electronic Dictionary and the latter, a Japanese-English Dictionary.

-### ABOUT YORUBA
+### An Introduction to Yoruba
 Yoruba is the native tongue of the [Yoruba people of West Africa](http://en.wikipedia.org/wiki/Yoruba_people).
 It is a tonal language (like Chinese) with a writing system very similar to Chinese Pinyin for demarcating tones.
 However, a few differences exist: